GreekAdonis/gw3-portmaster/README.md

 ## Installing on the device

-Install through PortMaster, which unpacks the zip so the launcher sits next to the `gw3/` folder.
+Install through PortMaster, or unpack the zip so the launcher sits next to the `gw3/` folder.
 Then drop your user-supplied files into the port's `gw3/`
 directory: